liaoweiduo/continual-learning-baselines/rebuttal.md

 Q1: Model size comparison for RPSnet to other CL method.

 - Very good concern.
 RPSnet (also MNTDP) exactly has much more model parameters than other methods.
 However, RPSnet only allows one path of modules to train.
 That is, each layer has only one trainable module for one task.
-Overall, the number of trainable parameters are kept the same with other methods.
+Overall, the number of trainable parameters is kept the same with other methods.
 - We can not fix the model size for modularity-based methods since this is their key point to address catastrophic forgetting by sub-linearly increasing model capacity.
 What we can do to support fair comparison is to use the same number of trainable parameters in one task.

 Q2: Limitation on selected concepts.

-- Very good comment and advices.
-It is exactly our limination.
-Note that, we want to achieve **balance** and **flexible** combinations of concepts.
-That is, the number of instances for different combinations of concepts can be similar (no long-tailed combinations) and we can combine any pair of concepts together.
+- Very good comment and advice.
+It is exactly our limitation.
+Note that, we wanted to achieve **balance** and **flexible** combinations of concepts.
+That is, the number of instances for different combinations of concepts should be similar (no long-tailed combinations) and we can combine any pair of concepts.
 However, some concepts like motion and human mood can only be combined with the human concept (maybe it is better to explain as ``attribute'' in this work).
 This limits the flexibility and limits the number of re-combinations in the systematicity test since it is difficult to find various kinds of moods on other animals (maybe cats can :p ).
-- In the future, we tend to study concepts in a hierarchical way.
+- In the future, we tend to study concepts hierarchically.
 We can contain more ``abstract'' (not visual) concepts like you said, e.g., specifically combining facial or gesture benchmarks.

 Thank you again for your comments.